20davo/FBDL-Converter/README.md

 2. **Tokenization**: The FBDL code is parsed into tokens for structured processing.
 3. **Validation**:
    - Checks for duplicate rulebases.
-   - Validates references to universes and conditions.
+   - Validates references to universes and conditions, etc.
-4. **Code Generation**: Produces the corresponding C code with proper FRI function calls.
+4. **Code Generation**: Produces the corresponding C code that includes the proper FRI function calls.
 5. **Output**: The generated C code is displayed in the output area.
+6. **Simulation**: The tool features a simulation section where users can modify processed `universe` parameters.

 ---